La-Lojban/lojban.pw/src/src/books/learn-lojban.md

 Close the right part of the table.
 Translate from Lojban the sentences on the left.

+melbi
+: … is beautiful, nice

+karce
+: x1 is a car …

 sutra
 : … is quick

+klama
+: x1 comes to x2 …

 barda
 : … is big

+zdani
+: … is a home or nest to … (someone)

 cmalu
 : … is small